stevereyes01/pycbc/docs/install.rst

     unset PYTHONPATH

 By default, virtualenv will modify your shell prompt so that it prepends the name of the virtual environment.
-This can be very useful to make sure that you are developing in the virtual environment, or if you have several virtual environments, so it is not recommended to disable this.
-However, if you do not want your prompt changed, then you can set
+This can be very useful to make sure that you are developing in the virtual environment, or if you have several virtual environments.
+Disabling this prompt is **not recommended** but if you do want to disable it, you can set

 .. code-block:: bash

     VIRTUAL_ENV_DISABLE_PROMPT=True

-Before running the command to create the new virtual environment.
+before running the command to create the new virtual environment.

 Next, you need to choose a directory name where you'd like to make your virtual environment, and then make it.
 In this example, we use ``${HOME}/pycbc-dev`` but this can be changed to any path that you you have write access to, except for ``${HOME}/.local`` as that will cause conflicts with pip.